burst-apps-team/burst-wiki/burst-reference-software.md

 ### Database configuration

-As soon as MariaDB is successfully installed, we can log into the MariaDB interface.
+As soon as MariaDB is successfully installed, we can log into the MariaDB interface and setup database like explianed in [Setup MariaDB](burst-reference-software-setup-mariadb.md)

-`mysql -u root -p -h localhost`

-Now we create the database `burstwallet` for the blockchain.

-`CREATE DATABASE burstwallet; `

-In addition, we create a user which is used by the wallet to access the database.
-Replace <your password> with a password of your choice.

-`CREATE USER 'burstwallet'@'localhost' IDENTIFIED BY '`<your password>`'; `

-Finally we, grant this user all privileges for the database `burstwallet`.

-`GRANT ALL PRIVILEGES ON burstwallet.* TO 'burstwallet'@'localhost';`

 ### Setup Wallet